 - A delegation of authority is assigned to a position, not an individual.
 However, the individual occupying the position is responsible and accountable for the decisions made under a delegation of authority.

-- Authorities delegated to a committee are detailed in the respective committee’s terms of reference and/or in related policies.
+- Duties, powers or functions delegated to a committee should usually be detailed in the respective committee’s terms of reference and/or in related policies.